keval-sondigara/SOC-Analyst-Portfolio/Home Lab Projects/4. Persistence/Registry Run Key/writeup.md

 ----------------------------------

-## In this lab we will se how attackers achieve persistence by setting registry keys.
+## In this lab we will see how attackers achieve persistence by setting registry keys.

 ## Registry Run keys are Windows Registry locations that automatically execute programs or scripts when a system boots up or a user logs in Widely used by threat actors for persistence, they allow malicious payloads to run either under a specific user or system-wide.